-As APARD, the Portuguese trade association representing 94 companies in the food supplement sector, we wish to express our concern about this Draft amendment.
+As a trade association representing Hungarian companies in the food supplement sector, we wish to express our concern about this Draft amendment.

 Currently, these three Royal Decrees partially transpose the Directive 2002/46/EC of 10 June 2002 on the approximation of the laws of the Member States relating to food supplements.
 They regulate the marketing of food supplements, depending on whether the food supplements contain nutrients, plants or other substances.